Skip to content

 No. When adding a UHome module, you must update the battery address on the new module, update the battery count in the inverter settings, and verify the total capacity matches the new stack size.
 Skipping this will cause a BMS communication fault or incorrect charge and discharge behaviour.

 Most BMS faults are configuration or cable issues diagnosed remotely.
-Our remote diagnostic starts from £75 and covers the full communication audit — CAN bus status, battery addressing, module count, and firmware check.
+Our free remote diagnostic covers the full communication audit — CAN bus status, battery addressing, module count, and firmware check.
 If the fault is a hardware failure, we provide a clear report for warranty or replacement.

 Book